AgentSmithyAI/agentsmithy-vscode/README.md

 - **VS Code / Code‑OSS / VSCodium** (1.100.0+)
 - **OpenAI API key** – required for all AI features
+- **OpenAI streaming enabled** – your OpenAI account must allow streaming responses for the models you configure

 ## Quick start